Sasho80/3.2.Simple-Condition-Exam-Problem/README.md

 20     Tom sleeps well                          113   Tom will run away
        95 hours and 25 minutes less for play          3 hours and 47 minutes more for play

+04.Problem: Harvest
+In a vineyard with area X square meters, 40% of the harvest goes for wine production.
+Y kilograms of grapes are extracted from 1 m2 vineyard.
+2,5 kg of grapes are needed for 1 liter of wine.
+The wanted quantity of wine for sale is Z liters.
+Write a program that calculates how much wine can be produced and whether that quantity is enough.
+If it is enough, the rest is divided between the vineyard workers equally.
+Input Data
+The input data is read from the console and consists of exactly 4 lines:
+• First line: X m2
+ is the vineyard – an integer in the range of [10 … 5000].
+• Second line: Y grapes for one m2
+ – an integer in the range of [0.00 … 10.00].
+• Third line: Z needed liters of wine – an integer in the range of [10 … 600].
+142 Programming Basics with C#
+• Fourth line: number of workers – an integer in the range of [1 … 20].
+Output Data
+The following has to be printed on the console:
+• If the produced wine is less than the needed quantity: o “It will be a tough winter!
+More {insufficient wine} liters wine needed.”
+* The result has to be rounded down to the nearest integer.
+• If the produced wine is more than the needed quantity: o “Good harvest this year!
+Total wine: {total wine} liters.”
+* The result has to be rounded down to the nearest integer. o “{Wine left} liters left -> {wine for one worker} liters per person.”
+* Both of the results have to be rounded up to the higher integer.
+Sample Input and Output
+Input Output                                   Input Output 650  Good harvest this year!
+Total wine:      1020  It will be a tough winter!
+More 2    208 liters.
+1.5   180 liters wine needed.
+ 175  33 liters left -> 11 liters per person.
+425
+ 3                                             4